ibexa/documentation-developer/docs/guide/extending/extending_online_editor.md

 The feature depends on [Alloy Editor](https://alloyeditor.com/).

 Preparation of the custom toolbar starts with creating a new toolbar config.
-If you want to learn how to do it, follow [Creating a Toolbar.](https://alloyeditor.com/docs/develop/create_toolbars.html)
+If you want to learn how to do it, see [Creating a Toolbar.](https://alloyeditor.com/docs/develop/create_toolbars.html)

 Next, add the toolbar config to the `ezplatform-admin-ui-alloyeditor-js` entry using encore.
 Finally, add the toolbar JavaScript class to `ezAlloyEditor.customSelections.<TOOLBAR_NAME>` eZ config.